-Naturally, a small hole present in babies heart who are still in the womb for fetal circulation and it will close soon after birth.
+Naturally, a small hole present in babies hearts who is still in the womb for fetal circulation and it will close soon after birth.
 If it doesn’t close properly, that condition is called a patent foramen ovale.

 Majority of the patient with a PFO don’t have any particular signs or symptoms.
 However, the condition may play a role in migraine headaches and it increases the risk of Transient ischemic attack, stroke and heart attack.

-It’s better to have regular check with pediatric cardiologist nearby.
+It’s better to have regular check with a pediatric cardiologist nearby.

 Ostium Primum Atrial Septal Defect:

 Ostium primum atrial septal defect also known as endocardial cushion defect. an ostium primum atrial septal defect is a defect in the atrial septum at the level of the tricuspid and mitral valves.